tagspaces/tagspaces/README.md

 $ yarn package-linux

 $ yarn package-mac

+$ yarn package-mac-arm64
 ```

-For creating the packages for Windows, Linux and Mac OS respectively.
+The commands will create packages for Windows, Linux, Mac OS and Mac OS with the M1 processor respectively.
+Do not forget to run the `yarn build` script before packaging.

 ## Start the web version locally